Our People

 Finance Manager

 Claire is a Finance Manager with over ten years of experience working with various service industry entities.
-She enjoys working with smaller businesses which requires a broad working knowledge of the business and were she can take ownership of the business accounting function.
+She enjoys working with smaller businesses which requires a broad working knowledge of the business and where she can take ownership of the business accounting function.
 Claire has a background in tax accounting and exploration geology and has found working for a growing scientific focused business such as Aurora, exciting and challenging.

 Daniel Carneiro DSc, MSc, BEng, MIEAust, M.ASME